callnow

 • Provide details about spending: A cash flow statement offers a clear understanding of the principal payments the company makes to its creditors.
 It also displays all the transactions recorded in cash and not shown in the other financial statements.
 These include purchases of inventory items, increasing customer credit, and buying capital equipment.

 • Maintain optimum cash balance: A cash flow statement assists you in maintaining the perfect level of cash on hand.
 The company must control whether too much of its cash is lying idle or if it needs more funds.
 If the company has excess cash lying idle, it can utilize it to invest in shares or buy inventory.
-If it has a shortage of funds, it can search for sources from where it can borrow the funds so that the business can keep going.
+If there is a shortage of funds, it can search for sources from which it can borrow the funds so that the business can keep going.

 • Assist you in generating cash: Profit plays a crucial role in a company’s success by generating cash.
 But there are various other ways to generate cash.
 For example, when a company discovers a way to pay less for equipment, it is actually generating cash.
 Every time it gathers receivables from its customers faster than usual, it is gaining cash.